top of page

 Self-Defense: Core Principles Every Person Should Know and Practice

-Self‑defense isn’t about fighting — it’s about surviving.
-It’s about recognizing danger early, creating opportunities to escape, and using simple, effective techniques to protect yourself when you have no other choice.
-Contrary to what movies and martial arts demonstrations suggest, real‑world self‑defense is not flashy, complicated, or strength‑based.
-It’s built on fundamentals that anyone — regardless of size, age, or athletic ability — can learn.
+Self-defense isn’t just about fighting; it’s about surviving.
+It involves recognizing danger early, creating opportunities to escape, and using simple, effective techniques to protect yourself when necessary.
+Contrary to what movies and martial arts demonstrations suggest, real-world self-defense is not flashy, complicated, or strength-based.
+It’s built on fundamentals that anyone can learn, regardless of size, age, or athletic ability.

-This guide breaks down each principle, explains why it matters, and shows you how to apply it in real‑world scenarios.
+This guide breaks down each principle, explains its importance, and shows you how to apply it in real-world scenarios.

 The 5 Core Principles of Beginner Self-Defense